Elemend/Vein-Miner-Unified/README.md

 The One Vein-Miner-Datapack to displace all previous Versions

 # A 1.13-Version is available.
 Tested in 1.13.2 and functioning.
-# The 1.14-Version was last tested in Prerelease 5 and is considered a "Work in Progress".
-After 1.14 has fully released I will update that again if necessary.
+# The 1.14-Version is functioning as well.
+If need be, I will update it.
 __________________________________________________________________________________________________

 This Veinminer works with the following tools: